lmoore36/comp423-course-notes/docs/tutorials/go-setup.md

 2. Setting up a development container for Go.
 3. Writing a simple hello world program.

+!!! note
+    Parts One and Two of this tutorial are adapted from Kris Jordan's [Starting a Static Website Project with MkDocs](https://comp423-25s.github.io/resources/MkDocs/tutorial/) tutorial, with modifications to support Go development.

 ## Prerequisites

 - [Visual Studio Code](https://code.visualstudio.com/)